Introduction to the artificial neural network-based variational Monte Carlo method: Introduction

 \section{Introduction}

-The recent extensive adoption and incorporation of artificial intelligence-based tools in scientific research promoted considerable advancements over several domains, particularly in physics.
-Extensive amount of applications showed outstanding relevance, covering from cosmology \cite{nta15} and particle physics \cite{gue18} up to many-body quantum systems \cite{sar17}, quantum chemistry \cite{pfa20, spe20}, statistical mechanics \cite{zha19}, and materials \cite{wen22}.
-The absorption of artificial neural networks (ANN) and other artificial intelligence (AI) tools in the physics research is natural in some respects.
-The reason is that those tools are built with the purpose of recognizing patterns in data and acquiring knowledge from the process.
-In the same way, the recognition of patterns in physical phenomena and their description in mathematical terms is spread throughout the natural sciences, possibly since the forerunner civilizations that studied astronomy.
-Therefore, employing such tools from the AI field in order to assist our development of knowledge across all domains of science is indeed straightforward.
+The recent extensive adoption and incorporation of artificial intelligence-based tools in scientific research has led to considerable advancements in several fields.
+Applications in physics have led to important results in cosmology,\cite{nta15} particle physics,\cite{gue18} many-body quantum systems,\cite{sar17} quantum chemistry,\cite{pfa20, spe20} statistical mechanics,\cite{zha19} and material science.\cite{wen22} The use of neural networks and other artificial intelligence (AI) tools in physics is natural because the purpose of these tools is recognizing patterns in data.

-Variational wave functions have already demonstrated to be exceptionally effective in explaining some phenomena such as superconductivity \cite{bcs57}, spin liquids \cite{and73}, and the quantum Hall effect \cite{lau83}.
-Consequently, exploring ANNs aiming to build new trial wave functions is promising for two reasons.
-Firstly, based on Cybenko's theorem \cite{cyb89}, widely known as the universal approximation theorem, ANNs are capable of representing an extensively broad class of functions, which includes those that are under the axioms of quantum mechanics.
-Secondly, variational quantum states that employ ANNs in their structure have already shown success in the investigation of open quantum systems \cite{nag19}, frustrated quantum magnets \cite{rot23}, spin chains \cite{yan20}, interatomic force estimation \cite{qia22}, excited states of atoms and molecules \cite{pfa24}, homogeneous electron gas \cite{pes24, cas23}, superfluid systems \cite{lou24}, quantum droplets \cite{fre23, fre24}, among others \cite{car21}.
+Variational wave functions have demonstrated exceptional effectiveness in understanding phenomena such as superconductivity,\cite{bcs57} spin liquids,\cite{and73} and the quantum Hall effect.\cite{lau83} Exploring how neural networks can be used to build trial wave functions is promising for two reasons.
+First, neural networks are capable of representing a broad class of functions \cite{cyb89}, including quantum mechanical wave functions.
+Variational quantum states that employ neural networks have been successful in investigating open quantum systems,\cite{nag19} frustrated quantum magnets,\cite{rot23} spin chains,\cite{yan20} interatomic force estimation, \cite{qia22} excited states of atoms and molecules,\cite{pfa24} homogeneous electron gas,\cite{pes24, cas23} superfluid systems,\cite{lou24} quantum droplets,\cite{fre23, fre24} among others.\cite{car21}